+Participation Notification by Blackrock Inc.

 Participation notification by Blackrock Inc.

-Brussels, 27 January 2022, 08:30 CET - According to Belgian transparency legislation (Law of May 2, 2007), BlackRock Inc. (55 East 52nd Street, New York, NY, 10055, U.S.A.) recently sent to Solvay the following transparency notifications indicating that it crossed the threshold of 3%.
+Brussels, 1 February 2022, 08:30 CET - According to Belgian transparency legislation (Law of May 2, 2007), BlackRock Inc. (55 East 52nd Street, New York, NY, 10055, U.S.A.) recently sent to Solvay the following transparency notification indicating that it crossed the threshold of 3%.
 Here is a summary of the moves:

 |Date on which the threshold was crossed